carlos8f/haredis/README.md

 Load-balancing
 ==============

-**haredis** can also load-balance read operations to random slaves.
+**haredis** can optionally load-balance read operations to random slaves.
 Pub/sub subscriptions will automatically try to use a slave.
 For normal read-only commands, you can choose to query a random slave by using the `slaveOk()` method: